casper-devrel/docs-redux/cspr-docs/docs/developers/dapps/nctl-test.md

 :::note

-You can retrieve the current state root hash using the command `casper client get-state-root-hash`
+You can retrieve the current state root hash using the command `casper client get-state-root-hash`.

 :::